singkuangtan/BSnet/README.md

 # BSnet
 Boolean Structured Deep Learning Network
+Tell the LeNet bully to get lost

+# Main Takeaways

+- My model has 30000 parameters compared to LeNet 60000 parameters
+- Model based on the theory of monotone circuit of Boolean algebra
+- Under certain conditions, the training optimization function is convex
+- Use fully connected layers without overfitting
+- Able to be trained on a laptop without GPU

 The commands are designed to run on Windows OS.
 If you are using Linux, adapt the commands accordingly.